keang/keang.github.io/_posts/2023-08-15-custom-optimistic-lock.markdown

 The process would take 1s to 5s.
-But because we have a lot of dependent downstream APIs with retries, the process time could spike to 150s 😱 During that time, if a second event is fired from upstream, then we have very high probabilty that the second event finishes earlier and tries to save to the databse first.
+But because we have a lot of dependent downstream APIs with retries, the process time could spike to 150s 😱 During that time, if a second event is fired from upstream, then we have very high probability that the second event finishes earlier and tries to save to the database first.

 # Half-empty or half-full